 - What SMART (specific, measurable, achievable, realistic, timely) goals are there for this role?

-- What are your company values, and how does this tie into success in the role?
+- What are your company values, and how do these tie into success in the role?

 - What approach to problem solving are you looking for?